pesalerno/Chimanta-genomics/README_Stefania.txt

 Er_423_AAGGA-CGATGT.fq
 TNHC05833_CTGCG-CGATGT.fq

-##NOTE: There is a single Tepuihyla sample in this library that will of course be transferred from
+##NOTE: There is a single Tepuihyla sample (TNHC05833)in this library that will of course be
-#####this point on to the "Tepuihyla" workflow.
+#####transferred from this point on to the "Tepuihyla" workflow.

 #####RENAMING FILES#####
 ##Must rename files before continuing to denovo_map, since names are identical according to
 #####barcode overlap.
-Can use simple find/replace type commands in unix, just to separate
+Can use simple find/replace or move type commands in unix, just to separate
 #####by library, but won't be informative down the road when analyzing data

 ##for renaming files, I'm using Becca's "rename_barcodes_fixed.py" python script: